Frieda Hieber Obituary - Kendallville, IN | Legacy Remembers

-Frieda Hieber's passing at the age of 97 on Friday, November 13, 2020 has been publicly announced by Hite Funeral Home in Kendallville, IN .
+Frieda Hieber's passing at the age of 97 on Friday, November 13, 2020 has been publicly announced by Northern Indiana Funeral Care in Fort Wayne, IN .

 Legacy invites you to offer condolences and share memories of Frieda in the Guest Book below.